How long should a podcast be?

-How long should my podcast be?
-What's the right duration for a podcast?
+How long is too long?
+What’s the right duration for a podcast?
 This is one of the first questions ever asked when people are thinking about making a podcast.
-Here's an attempt to answer.
+Here’s an attempt to answer.

 The scientific method